 The 14th Amendment, ratified in 1868, extends the Constitution’s protection to all citizens—and defines “citizens” as “male”; the 15th, ratified in 1870, guarantees black men the right to vote.

-Some women’s suffrage advocates, among them Stanton and Susan B. Anthony, believed that this was their chance to push lawmakers for truly universal suffrage.
-As a result, they refused to support the 15th Amendment and even allied with racist Southerners who argued that white women’s votes could be used to neutralize those cast by African-Americans.
+Some women’s suffrage advocates believed that this was their chance to push lawmakers for truly universal suffrage.
+As a result, they refused to support the 15th Amendment and even allied with racist Southerners who argued that white women’s votes could be used to neutralize those cast by African Americans.

-In 1869, this faction formed a group called the National Woman Suffrage Association founded by Lucy Stone.
+In 1869, a new group called the National Woman Suffrage Association was founded by Elizabeth Cady Stanton and Susan B. Anthony.
 They began to fight for a universal-suffrage amendment to the U.S. Constitution.

 Others argued that it was unfair to endanger black enfranchisement by tying it to the markedly less popular campaign for female suffrage.
 This pro-15th-Amendment faction formed a group called the American Woman Suffrage Association and fought for the franchise on a state-by-state basis.